 Save the date for the 2024 Trail of Tears Motorcycle Ride.
 Next, this year’s motorcycle ride will be the 31st annual event.
 In addition, the Trail of Tears Ride is on LightningCustoms.com’s Major Motorcycle Rallies List.

-Every year, the bike ride is held to commemorate the suffering and death endured by the American Indians in the 1830’s.
-Also, the Trail of Tears.
+Every year, the bike ride is held to commemorate the suffering and death of the American Indians in the 1830s.
+And here’s a brief history of the Trail of Tears.

-Next, the path that some of the Cherokee Indians who were forced to take is now called the Trail of Tears.
-The Trail of Tears Commemorative Motorcycle Ride goes a long part of the approximate path.
+Next, the Trail of Tears is part of the path the Cherokee Indians took during their removal.
+The Trail of Tears Commemorative Motorcycle Ride extends part of this approximate path.

 Moreover, the motorcycle ride does not have any registration fees.